github/code-navigation/README.md

 ### Fully-qualified names

 For languages that support defining functions, methods, or other constructs within another structure, GitHub code navigation supports extracting fully-qualified names.
+Fully-qualified names are used to improve code navigation as well as the relevance of search results.

 Here is an example from our Java extractor.
 Given the following Java code: